2018 Program Info

 Cyclocross is a great entry point to the sport of cycling.
 It’s the perfect tool for developing bike skills and getting started with racing.
-Over the past 10 years, our Cyclocross Program has grown to over 90 riders from age 8 to 18.
+It’s also an ideal classroom for learning life lessons.
+Over the past 10 years, our cyclocross program has grown to over 90 riders from age 8 to 18.
 We’ve built an incredible team of coaches who bring a high level of passion and experience to the program.
-Kids get two after-school practices per week, racing on the weekends, and learn to master cycling skills that will last a lifetime.
+The core of our program is after-school practices.
+We add racing on the weekends.
+The result is skills that will last a lifetime.

-* 4 levels based on age and experience from age 8 to 18
+* 4 co-ed levels based on age and experience from age 8 to 18

-* Afternoon practice 2 days a week, locations vary throughout Boulder and change weekly
+* Afternoon practice 2 days a week, locations vary throughout Boulder and change daily

 * Races on weekends all season.
 (Racing is not required, but most kids choose to race at least a couple times)

-* Our biggest emphasis is on developing fundamental bike skills and having FUN
+* Our biggest emphasis is on teaching life lessons thru sport, developing fundamental bike skills, and having FUN

 * A sequential program that follows kids as they develop, from beginners to the World Championships

-* Devo Tier 3 “Zolder”– Age 8+ with 0 years of cyclocross experience
+* Devo “Zolder”– Age 8+ with 0 years of cyclocross experience

-* Devo Tier 2 “Loenhout” – Age ~9+ with 0-2 years of cyclocross experience
+* Devo “Loenhout” – Age ~9+ with 0-2 years of cyclocross experience

-* Devo Tier 1 “Diegem” – Age ~10-18 with more than 2 years of experience and mastery of Tier 2 cyclocross skills
+* Devo “Diegem” – Age ~10-18 with more than 2 years of experience and mastery of core cyclocross skills

 * Stagiaire “Hoogerheide” – Age 14-18+ with significant cyclocross racing experience and skills

 Coaches place the riders into the appropriate level during the first week of practice, and may make adjustments during the season.
-Participation in the Stagiaire level must be discussed with head coach Pete Webber before the season.
+Participation in the Stagiaire level requires significant racing experience and should be discussed with head coach Pete Webber before the season.

-The full season runs from late August into early January, but our program is divided into two parts which riders can choose from.
-(Stagiaire riders automatically participate in the full season.)
+The full season runs from late August into mid December, but our program is divided into two parts (Stagiaire riders participate in the full season.)

-In the first half of the season, all practices are outside, but after Nov 6 practices move indoors due to Daylight Savings Time for some riders and shift earlier in the afternoon for those who get out of school by 2:30.
-There are occasional outdoor practice on weekends or school holidays.
-About 50% of Devo riders participate in the first plus second half , while some of the younger or less experienced riders choose to only do the first half.
-Racing continues all season.
+In the first half of the season, all practices are outside, but after Nov 1 the program changes due to Daylight Savings Time.
+We offer indoor workouts for most riders and outdoor practice for those who get out of school by 2:30.)
+There are occasional practices on school holidays.
+About 50% of Devo riders participate in both sessions, while some of the less experienced riders choose to only do the first half.
+Racing continues thru December.

-Afternoon practice is two days a week at various parks and sites throughout Boulder with permits from the Boulder Parks Department.
+Afternoon practice is two days a week at various parks throughout Boulder with a permit from the Boulder Parks Department.
 We rotate locations regularly to provide new terrain and challenges for the riders.
 Examples include: Tantra Park, Scott Carpenter Park, and Valmont Bike Park.
-Practice locations are announced using Team Snap each week.
+We also use two privately-owned courses.
+Practice locations are announced weekly.

 Beginning in November, practice moves indoors since it’s too dark outside.
 Location is the CU Sports Medicine and Performance Center.
 (Outdoor practice is held for those who get out of school by 2:30.)
-During school vacations such as Thanksgiving and Christmas, special outdoor practices are usually held.
+During school vacations, special outdoor practices are usually held.

-Extra fees apply for out of state races and Nationals.
+Extra fees apply for team travel to out of state races and Nationals.

 We strive to keep fees as low as possible while also offering a professional program.
-For reference, Devo riders in the first 11 weeks get 22 practices and 4-6 team races which breaks down to about $18 per practice/race.
-Fees are used to pay our coaches, our administration costs, insurance, and rentals costs for practice locations.
+For reference, Devo riders in the first 11 weeks get 22 practices and 4-6 team races which breaks down to about $18 per practice or race.
+Fees are used to pay our coaches, our administration costs, insurance, and rental costs for practice locations.
+BJC is a 501(c)3 non-profit and all our resources are devoted to junior cycling.

-We offer financial support for families who qualify or options for paying fees in installments.
+We offer scholarships for families who qualify, or options for paying fees in installments.
 Here’s more information or contact coach Pete should you have any other questions on applying.
 The deadline to submit the application is July 31st.

 Flexibility for High School Mountain Bike Racers and Other Sports